jostmey/dkm/aminoacid-representation/README.md

 `python3 atchley_factors_normalized.py`

-We also consider using the square of each Atchlefy factor as additional features alongside the five value.
+We also consider using the square of each Atchley factor as additional features alongside the five Atchley factor values.
 This can be recomputed by running:

 `python3 atchley_factors_2nd,normalized.py`